tycho01/react-storybook/docs/setting-up-for-css.md

 > Arunoda wrote as [article](https://voice.kadira.io/state-of-react-and-css-501d179443d3) about that recently as well.
 Have a [look at it](https://voice.kadira.io/state-of-react-and-css-501d179443d3).

-So, React Storybook allows you to write CSS as you like.
+So, Ng2 Storybook allows you to write CSS as you like.
 It's configurable.

 ## TOC